svewap/nnrestapi/Documentation/Annotations/Annotations/60_Upload.rst

    }

-Let`s have a look at the configuration in TypoScript setup for ``plugin.tx_nnrestapi.settings.fileUploads``:
+Let’s have a look at the configuration in TypoScript setup for ``plugin.tx_nnrestapi.settings.fileUploads``:

 .. code-block:: typoscript